 High THC sellers….consider this your notice.
 You've been served!

 The rise of THC levels in cannabis

-Even before legalization, there was a steady upward move in the levels of THC for cannabis.
+Even before legalization, there was a steady upward movement in the levels of THC for cannabis.

 A study looked at the period from 1995 to 2014, approximately 2 decades.

 Overall, the potency of illicit cannabis plant material has consistently risen over time since 1995 from approximately 4% in 1995 to approximately 12% in 2014.